hyosung11/Launch-School/Courses/journal.md

 14:55 I feel really drained right now and not able to focus on studying before I have to get ready and leave to referee.
 I've had more coffee as well.

 15:00 Finished `Array.prototype.filter()` and am now getting ready to referee.
 I have to pee.

+## 20210825 수요일

+05:25 Starting meditation on the fear of success with David Gandelman.

+05:50 I have an extra ten minutes this morning because I woke up early.
+My lower back still feels tight.
+I need to stretch!

+05:50 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 4 > Assignment 8.
+Array Methods
+   * [x] 2.
+Listened to the Huberman Lab Podcast Episode 15 | How to Optimize Testosterone & Estrogen

+2. What will you do today?
+   * [ ] 1.
+Study Session with Alex
+   * [ ] 2.
+JS101 > Lesson 4 > Assignment 9.
+More Array Methods
+   * [ ] 3.
+Read *A Mind for Numbers* Chapter 16: Avoiding Overconfidence: The Power of Teamwork
+   * [ ] 4.
+SPOT Study Session
+   * [ ] 5.
+Listen to the Huberman Lab Podcast Episode 16 | How Hormones Control Hunger, Eating & Satiety

+3. Are there any blockers or impediments preventing you from doing your work?
+   * My lower back still feels tight.
+Going to see Dr. Riotto later this morning for treatment.